webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 filter effects that are available to you, but hopefully this will help you understand what's possible.
 It starts by showing how modify color values in ways that often correspond to built-in CSS filter functions.
-Then it shows you how to split and merge independent channels
+Then it shows you how to split and merge independent channels to take advantage of some of SVG's more unusual filter effects.

 ==What are filters?==